 “Distraught parents searched for their children,” Hemphill wrote in an article he penned for a special edition of the Southwestern News printed not long after the shooting.
 “I stumbled through the scene as if watching from a distance.
 Soon, I would learn how deeply Southwestern had been affected.”

-Southwestern provided support during the healing process, hosting the funeral for alumna Browning, holding a chapel service to pray for those impacted, and providing counseling to Wedgwood staff and members.
+Southwestern provided support during the healing process, hosting the funeral for alumna Browning, holding a chapel service to pray for those impacted and providing counseling to Wedgwood staff and members.

-In weeks following the shooting, Dan Crawford, who was a member of Wedgwood and Southwestern faculty at the time and is today the senior professor emeritus of evangelism and missions, was commissioned by the church to write the story of what had happened.
-Crawford interviewed about 100 people who witnessed or were directly impacted by the shooting and used those interviews to write the book “Night of Tragedy, Dawning of Light.”
+In the weeks following the shooting, Dan Crawford, who was a member of Wedgwood and Southwestern faculty at the time and is today the senior professor emeritus of evangelism and missions, was commissioned by the church to write the story of what had happened.
+Crawford interviewed about 100 people who witnessed or were directly impacted by the shooting and used those interviews to write the book, “Night of Tragedy, Dawning of Light.”

-By the 20th anniversary of the shooting, he wrote a follow-up book, titled “The Light Shines on,” which shared the story of the healing that followed as told by 46 people he interviewed, saying it was “their testimony of God’s grace over the 20 years since the shooting.”
+By the 20th anniversary of the shooting, he wrote a follow-up book titled, “The Light Shines on,” which shared the story of the healing that followed as told by 46 people he interviewed, saying it was “their testimony of God’s grace over the 20 years since the shooting.”

 The impact of the event continues for each of those involved, though in a variety of ways.